-For honest and ethical appraisals, rely on Kent & Associates Appraisal
+For honest and ethical appraisals, count on Kent & Associates Appraisal

-Appraising is, by and large, a long term career.
-Requirements to become a licensed appraiser have become more difficult than ever before.
-That's why it goes without question these days that real estate appraisal can unquestionably be called a profession rather than a trade.
-As with any profession we are bound by ethical considerations.
+Appraising is a profession, and appraisers are professionals.
+The rigors of becoming a licensed appraiser have become more difficult than ever before.
+So it goes without question these days that real estate appraisal can definitely be considered a profession as opposed to a trade.
+As with any profession we are bound by an ethical code.

-Kent & Associates Appraisal has an established track record for providing appraisals with the highest of ethics.
-To learn more Contact us
+Kent & Associates Appraisal has worked hard for its track record for providing appraisals with the highest of ethics.
+Contact us today to learn more.

-Appraisers will sometimes need to consider the interests of third parties, such as homeowners, buyers and sellers, or others.
-Typically the third parties are explicitly defined in the appraisal report.
-An appraiser's fiduciary responsibility is limited to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the job.
+Appraisers will regularly be obligated to consider the interests of third parties, such as homeowners, buyers and sellers, or others.
+Those third parties normally are defined in scope of the appraisal assignment itself.
+An appraiser's fiduciary responsibility is only to those parties who the appraiser knows, based on the scope of work or other things in the framework of the assignment.

-We only perform to the highest ethical standards possible.
-We have a responsibility not to do assignments on contingency fees.
-That is, we don't agree to do an appraisal report and get paid only if the loan closes.
-We don't do assignments on percentage fees.
-That is probably the appraisal professions biggest taboo, because it would invite appraisal fraud since raising the value of the home would raise the fee.
+When creating reports, we follow the highest ethical standards possible.
+We never do assignments on contingency fees.
+That is, we are not able to agree to do an appraisal report and get paid only if the loan closes.
+Another practice that's restricted is doing assignments on percentage fees.
+That is perhaps the appraisal industries biggest no-no, because it would invite appraisal fraud since raising the value of the home would increase the their paycheck.
 We don't do that.
 Other improper practices may be established by state law or professional organizations that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are doing everything we can to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.